Frequently Asked Questions

 The following chart summarizes carbon capture capacity globally in 2023, with 55 million tonnes per year (MMTPA) combined:

-198 new facilities added to the development pipeline: currently 41 projects in operation, 26 under construction, plus 325 in advanced and early development.
+• This will be accomplished by 198 new facilities being added to the development pipeline.
+There are currently 41 projects in operation, 26 under construction, and 325 in advanced and early development.

 commercial capacity since 2010.
 From Global CCS Institute 2023